Food and drink is at the very heart of

 Red wine lovers need look no further than the Cabernet Sauvignon offered by the Kyperounda and Vasilikon wineries of Limassol, while the city’s Vasa winery produces a stunning Maratheftiko if you fancy a traditional Cypriot red.

-And the island’s best sweet wine also comes from Limassol, in the form of Mosxatos from the Ayia Mavri winery.
+The island’s best sweet wine also comes from Limassol, in the form of Mosxatos from the Ayia Mavri winery.

 The locally brewed Carlsberg and KEO should be enough to keep beer drinkers happy, and if you’re after something a little stronger there’s ouzo or zivania, a stronger tipple of distilled grape juice and wine.

-And if you need a pick-me-up next morning, Cypriot coffee is just the ticket - served in tiny cups, half full of grounds, ask for it glyco (sweet), metrio (medium) or sketo (unsweetened).
+If you need a pick-me-up next morning, Cypriot coffee is just the ticket – served in tiny cups, half full of grounds, ask for it glyco (sweet), metrio (medium) or sketo (unsweetened).

 Enjoy!